CzaxStudio/Test-of-Nova/README.md

 **You can make Console Apps, GUI tools, TUI tools and you can even make your own libraries, all cross platform.**

-Download For Linux, Mac
+Download For Linux, Mac, Windows

-# Important

-Use the tool with permission.
+**Become a hacker now stay safe and keep others safe!**